Institute of Surgery — Valikhnovski Surgery Institute

 - Taras Valikhnovski (brother) — chief physician and surgeon.

-- Kateryna Valikhnovska (Rostyslav's wife) — surgeon, assistant professor at the Department of Surgery and Transplantology, O. O. Shalimov National Institute of Surgery and Transplantology.
+- Kateryna Valikhnovski (Rostyslav's wife) — surgeon, assistant professor of surgery and transplantology at the O. O. Shalimov National Institute of Surgery and Transplantology.

-- Specialized practitioners in plastic, reconstructive, oncologic, maxillofacial surgery and intensive care.
+- Specialized practitioners in plastic, reconstructive, oncological, maxillofacial surgery, and intensive care.

 Rostyslav Valikhnovski